 The need to recycle has never been greater.

 What we're doing

-Over the past 20 years, Scotland’s progress in reducing emissions in the waste and resources sector has been striking.
+Over the past 20 years, Scotland’s progress in reducing emissions in the waste and resources sector has been positive.
 Recycling is now a more established part of our everyday life, and we’re now recycling more than we send to landfill.
 In fact the amount of waste going to landfill in Scotland has dropped by nearly a third over the past decade, but we need to do more to maintain progress.